 In 1914 a young anthropologist called Bronsilaw Malinowski set sail for the impossibly remote Trobriand archipelago.
-When WWI broke out, he suddenly found himself cut off from the outside world and, being an Austrian Pole in a British controlled area, unable to leave.
-The story goes that not being sure which side he was on (or even wanted to be on), he spent the next three years immersed in his fieldwork.
-On his eventual return, that fieldwork bore fruit as one of the most famous and influential books in anthropology, The Argonauts of the Western Pacific.
+When WWI broke out, he suddenly found himself cut off from the outside world and, being an Austrian Pole in a British-controlled area, unable to leave.
+The story goes that not being sure which side he was on, he spent the next three years immersed in his fieldwork.
+On his return, that fieldwork bore fruit as one of the most famous and influential books in anthropology, The Argonauts of the Western Pacific.